Demonstration of Hardware Efficient Photonic Variational Quantum Algorithm: Results

 where $D$ is some arbitrary diagonal matrix.
 It is worth noting that the sets of internal phases $\vartheta = \{ \theta_1, \theta_2,....\theta_L \}$ and external ones $\varphi = \{ \phi_1, \phi_2,....\phi_L \}$ amounts to $2L$ parameters, where $L$ is the number of Mach-Zehnder interferometers.
 This structure allows us to perform arbitrary unitary operations on six-dimensional input Fock states, by properly choosing the values of the phase shifts.

 The PIC is manufactured in a borosilicate glass substrate through femtosecond laser waveguide writing \cite{corrielli2021femtosecond}.
 The tunability is achieved by fabricating thermo-optic phase shifters (i.e. resistive heaters) in a thin film of gold deposited on the chip surface.
 The device exhibits an overall transmission of $54\%$ and can implement arbitrary unitary operations on six modes with an average amplitude fidelity of 0.9970 ± 0.0017 \cite{pentangelo2024high}.
+While the employed PIC has a negligible polarization extinction ratio (PER), the path encoding scheme solely relies on a homogenious PER along the PICs width to maintain interference.

 For our experiment, we need to use only four input and output modes, that are tunable by acting on twelve phase shifters (L=6), while the surrounding actuators are set in reflection ($\theta = \pi/2$) to isolate these modes from the others available in the PIC.
 Our ansatz is custom-tailored to these structures.
 Hence, to find these two sets of optimal parameters $(\vartheta_1, \varphi_1)$ and $(\vartheta_2, \varphi_2)$, we perform $117$ repetitions of the experiment, starting with random initial parameters.
 For each repetition, we initialize our ansatz by applying twelve random phase shifts ($L=6$) and injecting the input state as $|\psi_0\rangle=|00\rangle$, namely a single photon in the first mode.
 Then, we collect the photon statistics at each output, corresponding to a projection of the rotated input onto the computational basis, comprising the states $|00\rangle$, $|01\rangle$, $|10\rangle$ and $|11\rangle$.
 Following this, we post-process the data to evaluate the energy of $\ket{\psi_0}$ with respect to $H_P$ on a classical computer, using Eq.~\eqref{eq:energy_unitary1}.
-Note that, for $H_p$, which only involves expected values in the $\sigma_z$ basis, a full tomography on the output state is not required to achieve the correct value of Eq.~\eqref{eq:energy_unitary1} (see the Supplemental Material section III).
+Note that, for $H_p$, which only involves expected values in the $\sigma_z$ basis, a full tomography on the output state is not required to achieve the correct value of Eq.~\eqref{eq:energy_unitary1} (see the Supplemental Material section IV).

 For each of the 117 repetitions of the experiment, we carry out an optimization, through a gradient descent algorithm, made of several iterations.
 For each step of the optimization, we derive a new set of phases, which is subsequently applied to the circuit through a classical feedback loop.
 The gradients for each of the $2L$ parameters is obtained using a forward finite difference method.
 This requires a total number 2L+1 of circuit evaluations to be performed in each feedback, to update all the phases.
 Every iteration $i$ yields a new energy value $\mathcal{E}(\vartheta_i,\varphi_i)$ and the process stops when it converges to a solution.
 This implies that the variation between the energies of two consecutive steps falls below a specified threshold $\epsilon = 10^{-4}$.
 At this point, the obtained photon statistics of the last iteration constitutes an approximation of the ground state energy and therefore represents the solution.